BHSSFRC/3494_2016_repo/docs/drivetrain.rst

 ---------
 LeftTalonMaster
   * Type: ``CANTalon``
+  * Private: Yes

   Notes: This is the **master** talon on the left side of the drive train.
 Driving it will (read: should) make the other ones follow it automatically.
 LeftTalonFollower
   * Type: ``CANTalon``
   * Master: LeftTalonMaster
+  * Private: Yes

   Notes: This talon should automatically follow LeftTalonMaster.
 LeftTalonFollower_2
   * Type: ``CANTalon``
   * Master: LeftTalonMaster
+  * Private: Yes

   Notes: See LeftTalonFollower
 RightTalonMaster
   * Type: ``CANTalon``
+  * Private: Yes

   Notes: This is the **master** talon on the right side of the drive train.
 Driving it will (read: should) make the other ones follow it automatically.
 RightTalonFollower
   * Type: ``CANTalon``
   * Master: RightTalonMaster
+  * Private: Yes

-  Notes: This talon should automatically follow RightTalonMaster
+  Notes: This talon should automatically follow RightTalonMaster. pdp
+  The power distribution panel.

+  * Private: Yes